DeskX11/DeskX/README.md

 ## Can't open X-Display.

 This error usually occurs when you try to start `dxs` via ssh.
-To solve it, you need to specify the `--display` and `--xauth` arguments. `--xauth` - path to `.Xauthority` file, `--display` - display number, default value should be `:0` or `:0.0`.
+To solve it, you need to specify the `--display` and `--xauth` arguments.
+* --xauth - path to `.Xauthority` file.
+* --display - display number, default value should be `:0` or `:0.0`.

 For more information you can read xauth, Xsecurity and xhost man pages.

 ## Upcoming updates